 I am already the headteacher in my school.
 Who can verify my application?

 An executive head, trust CEO or equivalent will be suitable.
 Contact us if you are not sure who should verify your application.
-You will also require an inschool coach throughout the programme who may be the same person.
+You will also require an inschool sponsor throughout the programme who may be the same person.

 What is the assessment requirement for NPQH?